SimonPrammer/svelte-chat-langchain/README.md

 - Retrieval
 - Complex & Conditional Chaining with Langchain Expression Language
 - Streaming (simplified with Vercel AI SDK - for advanced streaming manipulation see the original Chat Langchain repo)

-I call it a mini version because it does however not include some of the more advanced features of the original Chat Langchain, such as Indexing / Record Management, user feedback and stream parsing to display sources.

 This repository is fully inspired by the original Chat Langchain repository.
 All credit goes to them.